Deformations of the braid arrangement and Trees: General deformations of the braid arrangement

 \section{General deformations of the braid arrangement}

 In this section we extend the results of Section~\ref{sec:regions-shaken} to general deformations of the braid arrangement.
-We fix a positive integer $N$ and a ${N\choose 2}$-tuple of finite sets of integers $\SS=(S_{a,b})_{1\leq a<b\leq N}$.
-We call \emph{$\SS$-braid arrangement}, and denote $\mA_{\SS}$, the arrangement in $\RR^N$ made of the hyperplanes
+We fix a positive integer $N$ and an ${N\choose 2}$-tuple of finite sets of integers $\SS=(S_{a,b})_{1\leq a<b\leq N}$.
+The arrangement in $\RR^N$ made of the hyperplanes